Nutrition

 1. Reduction in Over- or Under-Eating

-By focusing on internal cues like hunger and fullness, individuals are encouraged to eat mindfully and enjoy their meals without over- or under-eating.
+By focusing on internal cues like hunger and fullness, individuals may become more aware of eating patterns and reduce extremes of over- or under-eating.

 2. Positive Effects on Mental Health and Well-Being

 Intuitive eating principles can lead to improved mental health and well-being.
-This is in part because intuitive eating can help people break free from the vicious cycle of dieting and the negative impacts of restrictive eating.
+This is in part because intuitive eating can help people step away from repeated dieting patterns and the potential impacts of restrictive eating.

 3. Stabilized Weight and Body Mass Index